linuor/vimrc/README.rst

     nnoremap [T :tabfirst<CR>
     nnoremap ]T :tablast<CR>

+    " there are also navation for git hunks [c ]c, see gitgutter plugin below.

     " Bash like keys for the command line cnoremap <C-A> <Home>
     cnoremap <C-E> <End>